keidyz/easy-taiko-no-tatsujin-drum-mod/README.md

 Here's a video of it -> https://youtu.be/R7-cOTQOhUM

 ### Inspiration
 I just got my tatacon delivered but sensitivity sucked big time.
-You have to hit the dons and kas with force just to make sure your hits get registered.
+You had to hit the dons and kas with force just to make sure your hits get registered.

-This apparently is known among Hori tatacon owners, despite it being the authentic controller- it still wasn't good enough for normal players.
+This, apparently, is known among Hori tatacon owners, despite it being the authentic controller- it still wasn't good enough for normal players.

-So off I go looking for modding instructions.
+So off I went looking for modding instructions.

-All the instructions I saw required the modder to obtain items such as rubber sheets and cork or wood boards.
+All the guides I found required the modder to obtain items such as rubber sheets and cork or wood boards.

 These were things that I'd had to procure- so I started thinking **why do I need these specific items? is it to add hardness to the material? is it to raise a bump and make it easier to trigger?**